paul-hammant/tbd/content/alternative-branching-models/index.md

 1. Release 1.1 team persuades the release 1.0 team to bring something back to Mainline early (and incomplete) before they cut their branch
 1. Release 1.1 team merges the release 1.0 work upon apparent completion
-1. Release 1.0 team merges post-release bug fixes back to Mainline
+1. Release 1.0 team merges post-release bug fixes back to Mainline, and cross their fingers that the 1.0 branch can truly die now
 1. Release 1.2 team persuades the release 1.1 team to bring something back to Mainline early (and incomplete) before they cut their branch
 1. Release 1.1 team merges from Mainline, to pick up #3
 1. Release 1.2 team merges the release 1.1 work upon apparent completion
-1. Release 1.1 team merges post-release bug fixes back to Mainline
+1. Release 1.1 team merges post-release bug fixes back to Mainline, and cross their fingers that the 1.0 branch can truly die now
 1. Release 1.2 team merges from Mainline, to pick up #7

 All of these compromises versus the planned "consecutive development of consecutive releases".
 In many cases it is worse,